framps/raspiBackupDoc/en/src/invocation-options.md

 option can be switched off in the command line, although it is switched on in the configuration file is switched on.

-There are corresponding options in the configuration file for most call options `/usr/local/etc/raspiBackup.conf`.
+There are corresponding options in the configuration file for most invocation options `/usr/local/etc/raspiBackup.conf`.
 In addition, other configuration files can be used to selectively set or overwrite certain options.